awesomemotive/wp101plugin/readme.txt

 == Changelog ==

+= 3.1 =
+* By popular request, we’ve now added the ability to limit access to the settings panel to a specific administrator.
+* We've also added several new filters to facilitate overrides for this new feature.
+See the FAQ for documentation on these new filters.
+Thanks, Justin Sainton!
+* Last, we’ve assigned the plugin instance to a (global) variable, to make it accessible outside the plugin for modifications.
+Thanks, John Sundberg!

 = 3.0.4 =
 * Bug fixes for hiding and showing all the SEO videos.
 Thanks, Justin Sainton!